-Second, although full-blown phenomenological thermodynamics is unsuitable in this domain, we develop what we call a 'minimal framework for thermodynamics' and show how a notion of thermodynamics applies to SGS.
-In fact, we can provide thermodynamic explanations based on the behaviour of macrolevel quantities like temperature and energy describing these systems within the
+Second, although full-blown phenomenological thermodynamic descriptions are unsuitable in this domain, we develop what we call a 'minimal framework for thermodynamics' and show how a notion of thermodynamics applies to SGS.

-&lt;sup>1See Padmanabhan (1989, 1990, 2008), Chavanis et al. (2002), Katz (2003), Heggie and Hut (2003), Binney and Tremaine (2011), Sormani and Bertin (2013), Campa et al. (2014).
+$^1$ See Padmanabhan (1989, 1990, 2008), Chavanis et al. (2002), Katz (2003), Heggie and Hut (2003), Binney and Tremaine (2011), Sormani and Bertin (2013), Campa et al. (2014).

-$^{2}$ Callender (2011) is the main figure in the first camp and defends a view that is arguably supported by physicists such as Lynden-Bell and Wood (1968), Chavanis et al. (2002), Katz (2003), Heggie and Hut (2003).
+&lt;sup>2Callender (2011) is the main figure in the first camp and defends a view that is arguably supported by physicists such as Lynden-Bell and Wood (1968), Chavanis et al. (2002), Katz (2003), Heggie and Hut (2003).
 Robertson (2019) defends explicitly the second view, voicing the scepticism by e.g. Ruelle (1969), Binney and Tremaine (2011).
 See also Wallace (2010).

-$^{3}$ Metastable quasi-equilibrium refers to local equilibria which are relatively stable under perturbations and effectively in equilibrium over a certain time scale.
+&lt;sup>3Metastable quasi-equilibrium refers to local equilibria which are relatively stable under perturbations and effectively in equilibrium over a certain time scale.

-domain of equilibrium statistical mechanics.
+In fact, we can provide thermodynamic explanations based on the behaviour of macro-level quantities like temperature and energy describing these systems within the domain of equilibrium statistical mechanics.
 While non-equilibrium and equilibrium statistical mechanics and phenomenological thermodynamics are distinct theories, minimal thermodynamics is a coarse-grained level of description within the framework of equilibrium statistical mechanics.
 It qualifies as 'thermodynamics' especially in virtue of its use of macroscopic coarse-grained quantities partially autonomous from the microscopic variables characterising purely statistical descriptions.
 We maintain that the picture we develop is the best way to make sense of the notion of gravitational thermodynamics.